ValK-98/api-web-server/README.md

 ### **R8 - Describe your projects models in terms of the relationships they have with each other**

+#### *Users model*:
+* The Users model contains the information for the users registering & logging in.
+It has a one to many relationship with user_smartwatches.
+This allows the user to store multiple smartwatches that the app outputs.
+HThe user_id will be used as a foreign key inside of user_smartwatches.

+#### *Smartwatches model:*
+* The smartwatches model contains the data for the smartwatches inside the database.
+It has a many to many relationship with user_smartwatches.
+This lets multiple users to be associated with the smartwatches, and the smartwatches can be associated with multiple users.
+The foreign key "model_id" is used in user_smartwatches to reference the model data.

+#### *User_smartwatches model:*
+* The user_smartwatches model has a many to one with the users model where each user can have multiple smartwatches saved, but the user_smartwatches model can only be accessed by one user.
+It is also associated with the smartwatches model in a many to many relationship.
+Foreign keys of "model_id" and "user_id" are defined inside of this model to establish the relationships between the two models.

 ### **R9 - Discuss the database relations to be implemented in your application**

+Inside of my database I have three tables: users, smartwatches and user_smartwatches.

+The users table contains the username, password and email of the user as well as the admin status of the user.
+It has a primary key of user_id that is used in user_smartwatches.

+The smartwatches table represents the list of smartwatches in the system, it has the name, brand, year released, budget, battery life and main feature of each smartwatch in the system.
+It has a primary key that is used in user_smartwatches.

+user_smartwatches serves as a join table, it contains the foreign keys of the two other tables and lets multiple users be associated with multiple smartwatches.
+By using a join table the users are able to save the watches provided to them.

 ### **R10 - Describe the way tasks are allocated and tracked in your project**

+For this project, I used Trello for allocating and tracking my projects.
+I broke down each task that I needed to do into manageable pieces.
+I based the the tasks using the ERD I created to make it easier to figure out what I needed to do first.
+I reported daily progress to the standups channel on the Coder Academy Discord channel which helped me be consistent with my work.
+I additionally made consistent commits to monitor my own progress and keeping myself accountable.
+As well as going back to my previous commits to see how I coded specific sections of code, helping me remember in what steps I did each section of code.